 Alcohol Rehab Programme Or Just Detox?

-When deciding on how long to receive treatment, we get many individuals requesting the quickest programme available which is 14 days but out of those days up to 10 of them are mostly devoted to the detox part of your treatment.
+When deciding on how long to receive treatment, we get many individuals requesting the quickest programme available 14 days.
+Still, up to 10 are mostly devoted to the detox part of your treatment out of those days.

 This means that you will not experience the full effects of therapy and counselling in shorter length programmes.